For the filling:

-- Have ready an 8-inch round oven dish (ceramic or glass).
+- Have ready a 9-inch round oven dish (ceramic or glass).
 Or use an 8x11 rectangular baking dish.

-- If using store-bought blueberry pie filling you only have to open the can and dump it in the dish, spreading to cover the whole dish.
+- If using store-bought blueberry pie filling, you only have to open the can and dump it in the dish, spreading it to cover the bottom.

 Filling from scratch:

 - Mix blueberries with sugar, lemon juice, and lemon zest (if using) in the baking dish or use a separate bowl.

 For the topping:

-- Top the blueberries with this, smoothing it out slightly.
+- Top the blueberries with this crumble, smoothing it out slightly.
 It will not cover it completely and that is fine.
-Don't stir it and mix it with the berries, simply smooth it out a little.
+Don't stir it and mix it with the berries.

 - Bake for 40-45 minutes, until golden and dry and the filling bubbles around the edges, checking close to the end of the baking time by lifting here and there and making sure the topping is fully baked.
 If necessary, bake it longer.

 - Serve warm plain, with a scoop of ice cream or whipped cream.

-Topping: after making many dump cakes, I tried several types of mixing the cake mix with butter, and my favorite is by far the one explained here using melted butter.
-You can also do it the old-fashioned way, or the original one, like I do with the Cherry Chocolate Dump Cake.
-If using vanilla cake instead of lemon, add some lemon zest to the cake mix before adding the melted butter.
+- Topping: after making many dump cakes, I tried several ways of mixing the cake mix with butter, and my favorite is by far the one explained here using melted butter.
+You can also do it the original way, like in the Cherry Chocolate Dump Cake.
+If using vanilla cake, you can add some lemon zest (a teaspoon or so) to the cake mix before adding the melted butter for extra flavor.

-Ratio: I find that a lower ratio of topping to filling is ideal because the former crisps up and tastes amazing without being over buttery.
-But, as with most desserts, find your own ideal combination of filling, topping and sweetness.
+- Ratio: I found that a lower ratio of topping to filling is ideal because the former crisps up and tastes fantastic without being over-buttery.
+But, as with most desserts, find your own ideal proportions of filling, topping, and sweetness.

-Storing: treat it like you would a crumble or crisp, keeping leftovers in the refrigerator.
+- Storing: treat it like a crumble or crisp, keeping leftovers in the refrigerator.
 You can also freeze it for a month or more.
 Let it thaw at room temperature and warm it in the oven before eating.

-Variation: use orange zest and juice instead of lemon zest and water.
+- Variation: use orange zest and juice instead of lemon zest and water.
 Add other berries or peaches to the filling as we did with the peach blueberry cobbler.

 Keywords: blueberry dump cake